| April 21, 2020 | Drug Testing

 This is because urine screens may show a positive result for someone who last consumed THC weeks ago, whereas a saliva test would show a negative result for the same person.
 Companies are starting to recognize that cannabis use doesn’t necessarily prevent a person from being good at their job, and policies are shifting accordingly — albeit slowly.

 That said, urine drug screens remain the most commonly used tool for THC detection, both in pre-employment and legal situations.
 Unless you know for a fact that you’ll only be subjected to a saliva screen, it’s helpful to be prepared for a urine test.
-For information on how to ensure a passing result for either test, check out our article on how to pass a drug test.

 Unsurprisingly, urine and saliva drug tests function very differently (after all, they are testing entirely different bodily fluids), but there are a couple of similarities between the two tests.
 Both detect THC in their respective testing media, and both are commonly used by prospective employers to screen potential hires and maintain a safe work environment.